 At the time I was working 15+ hour days full of stress trying to salvage a failing project.
 I know the toll it takes on you to work 80-90-100 hours a week for an extended period!
 I know most people can’t or won’t do it for very long – a few weeks or a few months at the most.
 So when I hear someone talk about spending massive hours at work, I take a good look at them.
 If they don’t look like they were run over by a truck, then I know they are just bragging.
-They may “spend the time” at work, but there is a difference between being there and working.
+They may “spend the time” at work, but there is a difference between being at work and working.

 This is a critical distinction that women need to understand – that men already do!

 The difference between men and women is that women see what needs to be done and work to get it all done.
 Men see what they can get done and do just that.
-When our plates are full, we run and get a bigger plate.
-Men don’t.
-If more gets piled on a man’s plate, it just falls off.

 Men have a limit as to how much work they can do and how much stress they can handle in a day.
-And they are very insync with their personal limits!
+And they are very in sync with their personal limits!
 You will see this play out when there are stressful times and everyone has to work long hours.

 Take A Good Look Around the Office

 How long do the guys take for lunch?
 Does it take them 15 minutes before lunch to coordinate where they are going, then they are gone for one hour, then come back and chat for another 10-15 minutes?
 Do they arrange lunches to discuss business?
 Those lunches usually run long and the business discussion lasts about 10 minutes.
-I hate going to those because I start stressing about all the real work I have to get done.

 Our Reality Check

-Empowered women establish their importance by what they accomplish.
+Empowered women establish their importance with RESULTS.

 If you want to subscribe or unscribe to my articles, contact me.